rwxrob/notes/Performance adventure cycling kit.md

-Here are my ongoing notes to develop a high-performance adventure cycling kit that can be used in October in North Carolina.
-This kit doesn't have a "casual clothes" option because all the clothes double as casual and performance, no lycra at all.
-Bibs make zero sense because the are hard to get out of, look weird, and only provide minimal aero gains over OrNot Mission shorts in reality.
+Here are my ongoing notes to develop a high-performance adventure cycling kit that can be used in October in North Carolina (when NC Mountains to Coast happens).
 ## Bags

 - TailFin Aeropack  (carbon, no fast dropouts, no pannier mounts, $385)
 - LeadOut bento box
 ## Water

 - Katadyn BeFree Tactical 1.0L Water Filter